cassiozen/FatBee/pcb/README.md

-# PCB

-These are KiCad source for FatBee's PCB.
-Is uses a virtual row/columns and connects to a Nice!nano or compatible microcontroller board.

-The PCB is supposed to be bended to accomodate for the 3 different tenting angles: It has a cutting pattern on the middle to facilitate bending, and should be manufactured with 0.6mm thickness.
+The PCB is supposed to be bended to accomodate for the 3 different tenting angles.
+It has a cutting pattern on the middle to facilitate this, and should be manufactured with 0.6mm thickness.

+# PCB characteristics:

+- Kailh sockets for hot swaping
+- Header pins to connect a Nice!nano or compatible microcontroller board.
+-

+# Grid

+To optimize the number of required pins, the PCB is wired in a virtual row/column matrix with 7 columns and 10 rows.
+The columns are wired in pairs, meaning each virtual column spans across two physical key columns.
+The left side of the PCB is exclusively wired to the odd-numbered rows, while the right side is wired exclusively to the even-numbered rows.

 ## Warning